adam-26/intl-fmt/README.md

    * `messages: { [id]: message }` - translated messages for the specified locale(s)
    * `requireOther: boolean` - true for ICU _plural_ and _select_ messages to **require** an `other` option (as defined in the ICU "spec"), defaults to `true`.
 Set this to `false` for backward compatibility with `react-intl`.
    * `onError: (message: string, exception?: Error) => void`: A function to log errors, defaults writing to `console.error`
+   * `stringFormatFactory`: The factory used to create `StringFormat` instances used to format message argument values
    * `messageBuilderFactory`: The factory used to create `MessageBuilder` instances used to format `message()` output
    * `messageBuilderContextFactory`: The factory used to create `MessageBuilderContext` instances, passed to each `MessageBuilder`.